 3) Withstand the need to open a new credit line

 It can be appealing to enroll in a new credit card at reduced prices to buy things for your new home.
-But this is one of the most notable factors that impact your chances of obtaining a home mortgage.
+But this is one of the most notable factors that impact your chances of obtaining a home mortgage before applying for a mortgage.

-Firstly, your credit score will drop a little each time you register for extra funds, and you will need all the credit points (you can get) when applying for a new home mortgage.
+Firstly, your credit score will drop a little each time you register for extra funds, and you will need all the credit points (you can get) when applying for a mortgage.

 Applying for a mortgage and new credit may also cause trouble for lenders.
 You might consider this new line of credit as something that allows you to repay your debt in the first place which will delay your mortgage payment or may lead to application rejection.